Smoothing Methods for Automatic Differentiation Across Conditional Branches: Smooth Automatic Differentiation

 where $S$ is the number of samples, the $x_{k,s}$ are sampled from $X_k\,{\sim}\,\mathcal{N}(x_k,\sigma^2)$, $y_s$ and $\mathfrak{P}(\mathbf{x}_{s})$ are the output and chosen control flow path when running $\prog$ on the sample $\mathbf{x}_s$, and $n_p$ is the number of samples on path $p$.

 Each sample takes exactly one of the $N$ paths, and the weight $w_p$ of a path $p$ is its probability of being taken, i.e., as $S$ tends to infinity, $n_p / S$ approaches $w_p$.
-Hence, a sampling-based form of the first summation in \eqref{eq:discrete_smooth_derivative} is simply:
+Hence, the pathwise derivatives are accounted for simply by:

 The remaining difficulty lies in the term $\partial w_p/\partial x_k$ from \eqref{eq:discrete_smooth_derivative}, which depends on the distribution of the branch conditions and their sensitivities to the program inputs.
 Given a branch statement of the form ``if ($C$ \texttt{<=} $d$)``, with $d$ a constant, we refer to the random variable $B \coloneqq C - d$ as the branch condition.
 The branch condition is true, i.e., the branch is taken, with probability $\mathbb{P}(B \le 0)$, which is the cumulative distribution function of $B$ evaluated at 0.
 In SI, this probability is estimated based on the parameters of the assumed Gaussian distribution of $B$, and its derivative can thus be determined transparently via AD.
 To determine the derivative in the general case, where $B$ may depend arbitrarily on $\mathbf{x}$, let $g$ be the function that describes the dependence of $B$ on $\mathbf{x}$, i.e.: $g(\mathbf{x}) \coloneqq B$.
 Using the chain rule, we have: